-If you are not aware, you should know that the earnings report of a company is the single most important factor that determines their stock price.
+If you are not aware, you should know that the earnings report of a company is the single most important factor that determines its stock price.
 If the market has wind of a bad earnings report for a company, you will start to see their share price decline as more people sell.
 Companies with good earnings reports will see a rise in stock price, while companies with bad reports will see their stock price fall.

 However, this is not a steady rule.
 If an entire industry is struggling, the earnings report is viewed slightly differently.
-For example, let’s say that the entire utilities industry is hypothetically struggling and many major companies have reported earnings reports with decreases of 20 or 30 percent from the last quarter.
-If AT&T comes out with an earnings report of just 5 or 6 percent below the last quarter, they might be viewed favorably by investors because they expected a much lower number.
+For example, let’s say that the entire utilities industry is hypothetically struggling, and many major companies have reported earnings reports with decreases of 20 or 30 percent from the last quarter.
+If AT&T comes out with an earnings report of just 5 or 6 percent below the last quarter, it might be viewed favorably by investors because they expected a much lower number.
 They will see AT&T as more stable and safe from industry trends than their competitors.
 They might also think that AT&T is more likely to see a solid bounce-back in the following quarters than other utility companies.

 Here we have the range of stock prices for the day in question.
 It indicates the highest and lowest prices of the day, showing you how much the stock fluctuated in value through the day’s trading.
 In this case, we see that A&T went as low as 38.95 and as high as 39.60.
 The spread here is fairly small, which means that AT&T had a regular, unspectacular day of trading.
 It went higher when there were greater volume buys, and it went down when more selling took place.

-Avg.
-Vol (3m) – Here is a number that shows us the average volume of trading of the AT&T stock over the past three months.
-This means that someone took the volume of trading for every single day in the past three months, added them up and took the average figure.
-The Avg Vol (3m) for AT&T is 28,364,800.
+This number shows us the average volume of trading of the AT&T stock over the past three months.
+This means that someone took the volume of trading for every single day in the past three months, added them up, and took the average figure.
+The "Avg Vol (3m)" for AT&T is 28,364,800.
 This suggests that around 28 million shares are traded on average.
 The number for today, around 26 million, is slightly lower (around 7 percent) than the average.

 Here is the total value of the company in question.
 For AT&T, we can see that the value is 242.67B, which is $242.67 billion.
 This number is there to show you how much you would have to pay in order to buy AT&T. If the company has a very high market cap, such as AT&T, it means that it is a very stable company in general.
 Companies that have lower market caps are a lot more volatile.
 However, this is not a hard and fast rule.
 Even very large companies can see massive fluctuations in stock price if something unexpected happens.

 Let’s take a hypothetical company.
-Suppose the company is trading at $40 per share and the earnings from the last 12 months were $2 per share.
+Suppose the company is trading at $40 per share, and the earnings from the last 12 months were $2 per share.
 In this case, the P/E ratio is 40/2 or 20.
 The current AT&T stock price shown in this example is 39.45, with the P/E ratio at 16.67.
 This means that AT&T currently has an earnings-per-share of $2.367.
 This is accurate because 39.45 / 2.367 equals 16.67.

-EPS – This is a very importance figure for any stock quote.
-The EPS is the earnings per share.
+Earnings per share is an important figure for any stock quote.
 It is the number we just calculated above.
-For accuracy, we can see that the number we calculated (2.367) is roughly equal to 2.37, which is listed on the stock quote.
-Sometimes the P/E ratio and EPS numbers are rounded to two decimal points on the stock chart, but longer numbers are used to perform the specific calculations behind-the-scenes.
-It is typical of larger, stable companies to have a higher earnings-per-share, while new or more volatile companies will not have a significant earnings-per-share.
+We can see that the number we calculated (2.367) is roughly equal to the 2.37 listed on the stock quote.
+Sometimes the P/E ratio and EPS numbers are rounded to two decimal points on the stock chart, but longer numbers are used to perform the specific calculations behind the scenes.
+It is typical for larger, stable companies to have higher earnings per share, while new or more volatile companies will not have significant earnings per share.

 The calculation for EPS is as follows: